 A visitor management system is one of the first points of contact for partners, job applicants, vendors, media, and investors with your company and thus should be fully aligned with your brand and leveraged as an opportunity to strengthen your brand’s impact.

 - Guest invitations, pre-registration forms, check in experience and other visitor operations features should be customized to reflect the brand and built to improve the efficiency of the visit and overall experience with your company.

 - Look for a visitor management system that allows you to configure language, welcome screen, full branding including colors and images, media, visitor journey steps to the needs of specific regions, locations, and facility types.

 - Brand updates are a reality for every organization, whether they are on a company-wide or project-based level.
 With a cloud-based visitor management system, you can easily change up logos, messaging, taglines, and corporate verbiage, in real time.

 - Keeping historical data from your visitors firmly in place while still being able to make changes to your account’s look and feel.
 WIFI out?
 No problem.
 Visitors should still be able to sign in to facilities with their data syncing to the system once the device comes back online.

 The support you want, whenever you need it

 As discussed in “Why your facility needs a Visitor Management System Today”, on-paper sign-ins no longer provide the security and safety that today’s modern businesses require.
 More than that, they limit the ability of companies to leverage key data-, archival- and information-based features for managing their guests.
-But if you’re going to adopt a cloud-based VMS, then you need to ensure that there is a robust support team behind-the-scenes:
+But if you’re going to adopt a cloud-based visitor management system, then you need to ensure that there is a robust support team behind-the-scenes.

-Partner with a visitor management company that sees you not as a numbered client, but as a unique customer – with your set of individual needs and wants.
+Ultimately, it’s important to partner with a visitor management system provider that sees you not as a numbered client, but as a unique customer – with your set of individual needs and wants.